davidhildebrand/hildebrand16/Hildebrand16_guide.md

 ![alt text][Tb3D]

+This will add two new panes, including the 3D viewer and a selection table:

+![alt text][V3D]

-After searching for a particular neuron or class of neurons (i.e., by annotation).
+The currently active skeleton or results from searching for a particular neuron or class of neurons (i.e., by annotation) can be added to the 3D viewer by using the drop-down menu and append button in the selection pane.
+Checking the boxes next to both the left and right Mauthner neurons searched for in the previous example, selecting 'Neuron Search 1' in the drop-down menu, and clicking the *Append* button

-[Tb3D]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/Toolbar_3Dview.png "3D view"
+[Tb3D]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/Toolbar_3Dview.png "Toolbar 3D view"
+[V3D]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/View_3D_small.png "3D view"

 #####**Different resolutions**